 You might want to check out Kezzabeth’s guide to restoring old door furniture if you reuse any existing elements.

 1. Measuring and Marking the Door

 The first thing you need to do is to decide where on your door you’re going to put the new handle.
 The most common placement for interior door handles is 100cm from the floor.

 You might wish to match the height with your other doors if they’re at a different level.
 Use a tape measure to find the desired height and mark the door’s edge and both faces with a pencil.

 Offer up the front plate of the latch and handles to your door in the correct positions.
 Centre them on your existing pencil marks and make sure they’re level.

-Use your pencil to mark the position of the spindle holes and screws needed to fit the handles and to secure the latch front plate.
+Use your pencil to mark the position of the spindle holes and screws needed to fit the handles and secure the latch front plate.

 Pro Tip: Some door handle sets come with a template to make marking the door easier.
 Once you put the template in place, it will show you where to make your marks for drill holes.

 2. Drill Pilot Holes

 Using a small (ideally 2mm) drill bit, drill pilot holes in position for the screws to fix the handles and front plate, the hole for the latch and the spindle holes.
-These pilot holes will make it easier for you to drill the actual holes (see step three).
+These pilot holes will make it easier for you to drill the real holes (see step three).

-Pro Tip: If you’re fitting your handle with the door already hung, it’s crucial that it doesn’t move while drilling.
-You should use a high-quality wedge or doorstop to hold the door still.
+Pro Tip: If you’re fitting the handle onto a hung door, the door must NOT move while drilling.
+Use a high-quality wedge or doorstop to hold the door still.
 Even the smallest movement while drilling could damage the door or prevent your handle from fitting properly.

 3. Drill Latch and Spindle Holes